about site

 Words:

 You may notice the occasional snarky comment on this web site.
 If so, please do not assume that the writer is an evil, hateful being.
-No offense is intended by the words on this site, even if Wong Jing is the target.
+No offense is intended by the words on this site, even if Wong Jing, Patrick Kong or Michael Wong are the targets.
 Please do not read into any pronoun use.
 No one here is a multiple personality, or admits to being one anyway.
-Also, the use of occasional third person narration has no inherent meaning.
-No one here is overly pompous, nor are they a professional athlete.

 Images: